Why #PostponeJEEMains2022 Is Trending? Explained

 What Are Students Demanding?

 Revise JEE Schedule, Fair Gap Between 2 Attempts: As JEE Mains 2022 is colliding with CBSE boards, students have requested a fair gap between the two attempts.
 “It’s a humble request to all delicates to please consider our plea and get us a revised JEE mains schedule, Aspirants future and hopes lie completely on NTA.
 We all are united for JEE aspirants.
 We won’t stop until justice is given to hardworking aspirants”, tweeted Himanshu Borah, a student activist.
-Also Read - GPAT 2022 Admit Card: NTA Likely To Release Admit Card Soon at gpat.nta.nic.in, exam on THIS Date
+Also Read - CBSE Extends Term 1 Result Revaluation Last Date Till April 20, Check Latest Updates Here

-Also Read - JEE Main Registration 2022: Application Process Ends Tomorrow at jeemain.nta.nic.in; Here's How to Apply
+Also Read - 'JEE Is Not A Joke': Students Urge NTA to Conduct Joint Entrance Exam After CBSE Term 2, Demand More Gap Days

 Postpone JEE Mains: Speaking to a leading portal, a CBSE class 12 student said that board exams are held usually in the months of February and March but this year owing to the pandemic, exams are held exactly when the entrance tests are scheduled leaving students to choose between board exams and future.